State of the SERPs:

 It’s not just Google Shopping that’s impacting the state of the SERP for ecommerce: Google is leveraging all of its might to win the ecommerce search demand battle.

-It’s no secret that the ecommerce SERP has become a lot more visual - taking up value real estate.
+It’s no secret that the ecommerce SERP has become a lot more visual - taking up valuable real estate.
 What used to be a page of “10 blue links” is now filled with listings like:

 The occurrence of the Image Pack is increasing, too.
 When the Image Pack is triggered in the search results, it ranks in Position 1 more than 40% of the time for the ecommerce terms we analyzed.